Terms & Conditions

 The Client acknowledges that in certain circumstances MPA may be under a legal duty to disclose details of the beneficial ownership of assets in connection with which the Client engages MPA to perform the Services or details of the ultimate beneficiary of the Services or other information.
 MPA will request those details and that information from the Client in those circumstances and the Client agrees that MPA may furnish the same to the relevant authorities.

 In accordance with MPA’s legal duties, MPA is required to report directly to the National Crime Agency without reference to the Client or its representatives if during the course of providing the Services MPA becomes suspicious of money laundering.
 In common with clients of all accountancy firms, the Client’s rights to confidentiality is waived to the extent of any report made, document provided or information disclosed to the National Crime Agency.

-MPA may, for the purpose of promotional activity, training or for similar business purpose, state that the Client is a client of MPA and MPA assumes the right to do so, unless the Client writes to MPA expressly prohibiting such disclosure.
+MPA may, for the purposes of promotional activity, training or for similar business purpose, and when the Client has specifically agreed, state that the Client is a client of MPA.

 Except as set out in these Terms, no variation of the Terms or the Engagement shall be effective unless it is in writing and signed by MPA and the Client (or their authorised representatives).